BrianSule30/International-Education-Cost/README.md

 This project explores the financial dimensions of pursuing higher education across a wide spectrum of universities and countries.
 Using a rich dataset covering tuition fees, living costs, visa charges, rent, insurance, and currency exchange rates, the analysis highlights the economic diversity and complexity of studying abroad.

 Tools & Technologies
-- Pandas and NumPy for data wrangling and statistical analysis
+- Pandas and NumPy for data wrangling and statistical analysis,with zero plotting or charting—just clean stats.
 - Jupyter Notebook for interactive exploration